 Please set at least two ministry objectives for the next two years.
 The objectives should reflect no more than two of the headings above, and can also cover other areas.
-As an SSM, objectives from your non-parochial context can be used here, though one should be for your parochial/chaplaincy setting
+As an SSM, objectives from your non-parochial context can be used here, though one should be for your parochial/chaplaincy setting.